Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Methods

-By applying a basis representation, the physical space of both model outputs and observations are transformed into a functional space.
-Since the aim is to calibrate the spatial outputs, we also assume that the reality $y^R(\mathbf{s})$, the discrepancy function $\delta(\mathbf{s})$, and the measurement errors $\epsilon(\mathbf{s})$, can be represented by similar basis representations:
+The physical space of both model outputs and observations are transformed into a functional space spanned by the fixed basis.
+Since the aim is to calibrate the spatial outputs, we also assume that the reality $y^R(\mathbf{s})$, the discrepancy function $\delta(\mathbf{s})$, and the measurement errors $\epsilon(\mathbf{s})$, can be represented by similar basis representations, albeit with more levels of variation than model outputs:

-Since the computer model is implemented through a complex mathematical code, the spatial outputs from the computer simulation should be relatively smoother than the observations.
-Therefore we assume a larger number of basis functions ($N_y$) in the observations (as well as discrepancy and error functions) than for model outputs ($N_\eta$, $N_\eta\leq N_y $).
-In the formulation of the calibration algorithm, all coefficients $\{c^M_z | N_\eta < z \leq N_y \} $ are set to be $\mathbf{0}$ in order to obtain a sparse correlation matrix and maintain the computational feasibility.
-To simplify the notation however, we use the same number of basis $N_y$ to decompose $y^F$ and $\eta$, but different levels of expansion would work as well as long as these are larger than $N_\eta$.
-Then matching the coefficients yields
+Indeed, the computer model does not include all possible physical processes that affect the measurements.
+Hence, the spatial outputs from the computer simulation should be relatively smoother than the observations.
+Therefore we assume a larger number of basis functions ($N_y$) in the observations (automatically as well in the discrepancy and error functions) than for model outputs ($N_\eta$, $N_\eta\leq N_y $).
+In the formulation of the calibration algorithm, we introduce coefficients $\{c^M_z | N_\eta < z \leq N_y \}$, all set to be $\mathbf{0}$.
+Indeed, we are then able to use the same number of basis functions $N_y$ to decompose $y^F$ and $\eta$.
+Then matching the coefficients in (\ref{eq:KO}) yields:

 Hence, only the relatively smooth variations of the computer model match the variations in observations.
-A careful choice of $N_\eta$ and $N_y $ allows an optimal comparison.
-The parameters of the measurement errors, $c^\epsilon_z$, are assumed normally distributed with mean 0 and variance $\sigma^2_z$, and independent across $z$.
-The coefficients $\{c^M_z\}$ can be assumed to have mean 0 with marginal variance close to 1 without loss of generality, if the responses are standardized.
-The GP assumption is imposed on each coefficient $c^M_{z}(\boldsymbol\theta), z=1,\ldots, N_y$, of mean 0 and with a covariance function
+At this point we only seek to capture the large scale variability derived from calibration parameters, local structures will be accounted for in Section 2.2.
+The weights for the measurement errors, $c^\epsilon_z$, are assumed to follow $N(0,1/\lambda_\epsilon)$.